 In this case, I would go ahead and request the full investment summary, as this opportunity ticks off most, if not all, of the things I look for in a multifamily investment opportunity – strong team, strong submarket, and opportunity to add value.

-Chances are, if this investment opportunity met your criteria, it likely met others’ criteria as well.
+Chances are, if this particular investment opportunity met your criteria, it likely met others’ syndication criteria as well.
 Be ready to make a soft commitment to reserve your spot, then take time to review the investment summary in detail.

 Request a Full Investment Summary Sample